deewanaDevelopers/JS-Darling/README.md

 # JS-Party
-Hello there, visit the discussion tab to expolore more .
+👋 Hello there, visit the discussion tab to get the js interview questions.